-You can use the ALTER FRAGMENT statement to rebuild a table, which releases space within the extents that were allocated to that table.
-For more information about the syntax of the ALTER FRAGMENT statement, refer to the IBM Informix Guide to SQL: Syntax.
+You can use the ALTER FRAGMENT statement to rebuild a table.
+When you run this statement, it releases space within the extents that were allocated to that table.

+For more information about the syntax of the ALTER FRAGMENT statement, see the IBM Informix Guide to SQL: Syntax.